tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure Backup.md

 - Riding boots and cloak, set, from the chest in the werewolf lair’s secret room.
 Probably worth 10-60 gp as a set.
 Sold for 20 gp.
 - Dice set of six, made of ivory.
 From werewolf lair in [[Tokra]].
 Worth 1-6 gp.
 Sold for 3 gp.
 - Dagger, with a well-carved wooden handle with horse design.
 From werewolf lair.
 Probably worth 10-60 gp.
 Sold for 30 gp.
-- Scroll case and cap, empty, matching the [[Ivory Scroll Cap]] found long ago which summoned the demon in [[Raven's Hold]].
+- Scroll case and cap, empty, matching the [[Ivory Scroll Case]] found long ago which summoned the demon in [[Raven's Hold]].
 From the werewolf lair in [[Tokra]].
 Worth 20-120 gp if reunited with missing cap; 5-30 gp otherwise.
 Sold for 80 gp.
 - Iron pendant from the werewolf lieutenant.
 Probably worth 10-180gp.
 Exchanged with [[Harol Silversong]] for passage to [[Chardon]] on the [[Emerald Song]].
 - Holy symbol from giant werewolf captain.
 Pale moonstone depiction of a full moon, set in a larger outer ring of iron with jagged wire.
 Probably worth 150-900gp.
 Exchanged with [[Harol Silversong]] for passage to [[Chardon]] on the [[Emerald Song]].